 Waterproof Phone Cases

-- Big Size Waterproof Phone Pouch: Up to 7 inches capacity, compatible for iPhone 12 pro Samsung and others.
+- Beach Accessories for Vacation: Big Size Waterproof Phone Holder, Up to 7 inches capacity, compatible for iPhone 12 pro Samsung and others.

-- 2 Pack Waterproof Phone Pouch: 2 Pack convenient for you and your family.
+- Beach Essentials: 2 Pack waterproof phone bag convenient for you and your family.

-- Certified Waterproof Phone Case: IPX8 certified waterproof up to 100 feet/ 30 meters.
+- Certified Waterproof Phone Cases: IPX8 certified waterproof up to 100 feet/ 30 meters,beach accessories for vacation must haves.

-- Detachable Lanyard: Hiearcool Waterproof phone pouch/case comes with a detachable lanyard from 13.8 to 21 inches.
+- Beach Gear: Hiearcool Waterproof phone pouch/case comes with a detachable lanyard from 13.8 to 21 inches.

-- Universal Waterproof Phone Pouch: Not just for the phone but any other you want to keep away from water.
+- Beach Necessities: Not just for the phone but any other you want to keep away from water.